swissup/swissup.github.io/m2/argento/customization/relationship-slider-products.md

 category: Argento
 ---

-# Slider Related Products, Slider-Up-Sells, and Slider-Cross-Sells
+# Slider Related Products, Slider-Up-Sells, and Slider-Cross-Sells [DEPRECATED.
+SlickSlider library is removed from Argento]

 These instructions help you to dispaly all relationship products as a slider on the product page.